mmichie/m28/docs/implementation/status.md

 ## Performance Considerations

-The current M28 implementation focuses on correctness rather than performance.
-Future versions will address:
+While tail call optimization has been implemented, other performance improvements are still needed:

-1. Tail call optimization for recursive functions
+1. More extensive testing of recursive functions
-2. Bytecode compilation
+2. Memory usage optimization
-3. Memory usage optimization
+3. Faster dictionary and lookup operations
-4. Faster dictionary and lookup operations
+4. General interpreter performance improvements

 ## Compatibility Notes